courserevU/jhcourserevu/docs/source/modules/course.rst

         }
       ]

-   :query limit: limit number. default is 15
+   :query limit: limit number, default is 10
    :query sort: sort by ``semester`` or ``year``

    :reqheader Accept: the response content type depends on
                       :mailheader:`Accept` header
-   :reqheader Authorization: optional OAuth token to authenticate
    :resheader Content-Type: this depends on :mailheader:`Accept`
                             header of request
    :statuscode 200: no error